ParzivalStark/Mobile-Robot-controlled-by-SSVEP-based-BCI/Robot system/README.md

 </p>

 #### Generation
-The OpenCV library has a function to generate ArUco markers, using the dictionay, id and size of the marker it´s possible to generate and save markers ready to be used.
+The OpenCV library has a function to generate ArUco markers, using the dictionay, id and size of the marker it's possible to generate and save markers ready to be used.
 This [code](https://github.com/bioruben/data_live_2022/blob/main/generate_aruco.py) generates markers with de original dictonary passing the id as an argument.

 #### Distance
+To measure the distance between the robot and the markers, there's a function that can estimate the pose of the code using the corners of the detected marker, the real size of the marker and the calibration parameters.

 #### Signals